GeoWebCache/geowebcache/documentation/en/user/source/index.rst

 GeoWebCache |release|
 =====================

-GeoWebCache is a J2EE web application used to cache map tiles coming from a variety of sources such as OGC Web Map Server (WMS).
+GeoWebCache is a Java web application used to cache map tiles coming from a variety of sources such as OGC Web Map Server (WMS).
 It implements various service interfaces (such as WMS-C, WMTS, TMS, Google Maps KML, Virtual Earth) in order to accelerate and optimize map image delivery.
 It can also recombine tiles to work with regular WMS clients.

 This User Manual is a guide to the most common aspects of GeoWebCache.